klimashkin/css-modules-theme/README.md

    - [`noCache = false`] *(Boolean)* - Default `noCache` flag if there is no `props.themeNoCache` passed.

 ### Examples
 Assume we have a themeable Icon component.
-Default composition for it is `'replace'` declared in the render method in Icon component, but Button overrides it with `'merge'` declared as themeCompose='merge' in Button component.
-Button will use the prefix `icon-` in the CSS declaration: buttonStyles.css to concatenate the matching Icon classnames in iconStyles.css.
+Default composition for it is `replace` declared in the render method in Icon component, but Button overrides it with `merge` declared as themeCompose='merge' in Button component.
+Button will use the prefix `icon-` in own CSS declaration: buttonStyles.css to concatenate the matching Icon classnames in iconStyles.css.
-As a result using `'merge'`, Button will render the bigger green Icon during the merge declaration. e.g {large: "Icon_c Button_z"} Button large will replace Icon large css declaration.
+As a result using `merge`, Button will render the bigger green Icon during the merge declaration by adding own classname to Icon's large selector definition.
+(e.g {large: "Icon_c Button_z"})
 We can call `getThemeFromProps` many times during the lifecycle of the component (we call it in `handleClick` sometime after `render`), result will always be taken from cache as long as `props.theme*` are the same
 ```css
 /** iconStyles.css **/